 Scott Meyer, Director, Behavior of Interventions & Student Services - ADP (Investigator) smeyer@fcusd.org (916) 294-9000 ext.
-104625
+102200

-1965 Birkmont Drive, Rancho Cordova, CA 95742 (916) 294-9002 Fax: (916) 294-9020 complaint against a compliance officer or that raises a concern about the compliance officer's ability to investigate the complaint fairly and without bias shall be filed with the Superintendent or designee who shall determine how the complaint will be investigated.
+1965 Birkmont Drive, Rancho Cordova, CA 95742 (916) 294-9002 Fax: (916) 294-9020 or conflict of interest that would prohibit the fair investigation or resolution of the complaint.
+Any complaint against a compliance officer or that raises a concern about the compliance officer's ability to investigate the complaint fairly and without bias shall be filed with the Superintendent or designee who shall determine how the complaint will be investigated.